1585 Aleutian Islands earthquake: Hawaiian culture

 The Hawaiian Islands have been known to be hit with large, distant-sourced tsunamis and locally sourced megatsunamis.
 The last known megatsunami occurred more than 10,000 years ago.
 Throughout the Holocene, tsunamis have repeatedly struck the islands leaving behind evidence of inundation in the form of deposits.
 Historical legends passed down by the natives have also described tsunamis hitting the island.
 One of these tsunamis struck Kāne'ohe Bay on the island of Oahu.
 Archaeological and historical evidences showed that the tsunami occurred sometime between 1040 and 1280 A.D.

 A chant composed between 1500 and 1600 described a tsunami-like event occurring on the western coast of Molokai.
 The chant is believed to be the oldest record of a tsunami in Hawaii.

 "The sun shines brightly at Kalaeola which sank into the sea.
 A huge wave came and killed its inhabitants, scattering them and leaving only Papala'au; their cries are all about."

 Future threat

 At least 24 to 40 m of slip has been accumulated since the earthquake of 1585 and it is possible for another event of a similar magnitude to occur.
-If a tsunami was generated, it would require just 4.5 hours of travel time to reach the Hawaiian Islands.
+If a tsunami were generated, it would require just 4.5 hours of travel time to reach the Hawaiian Islands.